 Also, an employer or its insurance provider must pay up to $5,000 for funeral expenses, as well as a $1,000 lump sum to the surviving spouse.

-A workers’ compensation settlement is an agreement between the parties that will resolve a workers’ compensation claim.
+A workers’ compensation settlement is an agreement between parties to resolve a workers’ comp claim.
 This benefits both the employee and the employer.
 A settlement in a workers’ compensation claim is a full and final resolution.

 Settlements aren’t mandatory for employees.
 However, if the worker has reached maximum medical recovery or will not need additional treatment, they can agree to accept a lump sum in exchange for closing the claim.